tristan-white/fhr_deal_finder/README.md

 # Fine Hotels + Resorts Deal Finder

-This project enables you to easily find the best (priced) place to spend the Amex Platinum Card $200 hotel credit.
+This project enables you to easily find the best (priced) place to spend the Amex Platinum Card $200 hotel credit by creating an interactive graph of prices and dates.

+See an example graph here: [https://tristanwhite.me/fhr.html](https://tristanwhite.me/fhr.html)

 For an explanation of the motivation behind this project, see [this post](https://tristanwhtie.me/optimizing-amex-hotel-credit.html)